Skip to content

 Failures for the same key when accessed concurrently (transaction-pending-limit)

-When many threads try to concurrently access the same key (generally these will be write operations, though reads could possibly also be relevant in certain strong consistency scenarios), there could be failures.
-This is due to the configuration transaction-pending-limit.
+There could be failures when many threads try to concurrently access the same key.
+Typically these are write commands, though reads can be relevant in certain strong consistency scenarios.
+This is due to the transaction-pending-limit configuration.

 See Knowledge-Base article on Hot Key Error Code 14 for more details.